The

 Drac-snax (see Monster Legends)

-Dracula (Topps, 1992) Images from the Francis Ford Coppola movie are featured in this 100 card series.
+Dracula (Topps, 1992) Dramatic images from the Francis Ford Coppola movie are featured in this nicely execuded set of 100 cards.
+The last dozen cards are images from the comic book series, also by Topps.
+The backs tell about the movie.
 Retail: $20-$35

 Dracula's Greatest Hits (RCA, 1964) A sheet of 15 perforated black and white monster illustrations by Jack Davis, included in the record of Monster Mash style music.
 The backs are blank.
 Retail: $2-$5 each.